Almost everyone who goes through a divorce knows about the economic and emotional upheaval that comes with it.

 Then, in 1995 the loan shark, Kernohan, had his wife, Elizabeth Smith, to whom the mortgage was assigned in her RRSP issued application RE 4843/95 which sought to have court declare that Laurentian, as trustee for RRSP 204-001-572 had an equitable second charge against the Ex and her interest in the property.

-Here’s what you need to know though about the bank.
+Here’s what you need to know about the bank.
 They weren’t really involved at all.
+It was a scam.

 Laurentian Bank did not initiate any of those actions.
 Kernohan, the loan shark, launched them putting the bank’s name on the court papers to make it seem more ominous.
 In fact, Kernohan, who is a slime ball IMHO and has never responded to any of my attempts to reach out to him and has a history of being a constant litigant in the Ontario Courts